-One challenge that arises when adding an additional winding to TLVR inductors is the mechanical stability of the inductor.
-Traditional "EE" core inductors have a limited width of 5 or 6 mm due to their height (often up to 12 mm) and small footprint, making them prone to placement issues in pick and place operations.
+POTENTIAL CHALLENGES AND SOLUTIONS WITH TLVR INDUCTORS TLVR inductors have shown great promise in revolutionizing power management solutions, thanks to their modified construction that allows for an additional winding resulting in higher efficiency and reduced output capacitor requirements.
+However, with any new technology, there are potential challenges that need to be addressed in order to fully realize the benefits of TLVR inductors.
+Three potential challenges that currently face TLVR inductors include mechanical stability, phase-phase isolation voltage, and added cost.
+Addressing these challenges is crucial for TLVR inductors to become a widely adopted technology.
+MECHANICAL STABILITY One challenge that arises when adding an additional winding to TLVR inductors is the mechanical stability of the inductor.
+Traditional "EE" core inductors, that are designed for small footprint are typically narrower than their height, making them potentially unstable and prone to placement issues in pick and place operations.
 TLVR inductors face the same challenge, but with the added complexity of ensuring that the inner and outer leads are coplanar.
 This requires a careful lead placement process during manufacturing and advanced optical inspection (AOI) to ensure tight coplanarity between the leads.
-To address this challenge, co-joined inductors can be manufactured to create a longer overall inductor without requiring spacing between inductor phases, thereby minimizing total solution space.
-However, further work is needed to validate the performance of this co-joined TLVR construction.
+To address this challenge, co-joined inductors can be manufactured to create a wider overall inductor without requiring spacing between inductor phases, thereby minimizing total solution space and increasing component stability.
+However, further work is needed to validate the performance of this co-joined TLVR construction at the circuit level.
+Figure 10 illustrates the proposed co-joined TLVR construction.

-Figure 9: Proposed co-joined TLVR Construction
+Figure 10: Proposed co-joined TLVR Construction PRI-SEC WINDING